 (2) gain practical experience with strategies and techniques for providing feedback to students in ways that are likely to improve the quality of their writing over time.

 Each workshop hour includes elements of focused reflection, hands-on practice with samples of actual student writing, role play of tutorial encounters, and exchange of ideas and strategies for problem-solving concrete challenges.
 The participants learn how to manage boundaries and communicate effectively in the context of peer tutoring, how to guide their tutees through the writing process, how to help them clarify and organize their ideas, how to revise paragraphs and sentences and, most importantly, how to nurture healthy and constructive attitudes toward writing.
-At the end of the course, participants receive certificates of achievement to document their qualifications.
-The first series of six workshops took place in fall 2015 for 21 student assistants and preceptors from across campus.
+At the end of the workshop, participants receive certificates of achievement to document their qualifications.

-Faculty who are interested in enrolling their preceptors or writing assistants in this course should contact Zornitsa Keremidchieva, Director of Writing, via email or phone: 651-696-6637.
+Faculty who are interested in enrolling their preceptors or writing assistants in these workshops should contact Brigetta Abel (firstname.lastname@example.org).